 Get Professional Help When You Need It!

-The strategies discussed above should help most dogs adjust to post-pandemic life.
+The strategies discussed above should help most dogs adjust to life in the wake of the COVID-19 pandemic.
 But, it is important that you solicit professional assistance if these techniques fail to give your dog some relief.

 Working with a trainer should be your first strategy — just be sure to select one who is qualified and only utilizes positive, force-free training methods.
 The Association of Professional Dog Trainers (APDT) and International Association of Animal Behavior Consultants (IAAABC) are the two best places to start your search.